What are my employment rights following birth injury?

 However, most pregnant employees will have the right to take time off work to attend antenatal appointments for antenatal care and to be paid which cannot be unreasonably refused by the employer.

-There is also a separate right for certain employees to take unpaid time offer to accompany a pregnant woman when she attends an appointment for antenatal care, i.e. the father, partner of the pregnant woman.
+There is also a separate right for certain employees to take unpaid time offer to accompany a pregnant woman when she attends an appointment for antenatal care, i.e. the father or partner of the pregnant woman.

 Maternity leave and pay